canfirtina/canfirtina.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Can Firtina is a senior Ph.D. student and a lecturer in the [SAFARI Research Group](https://safari.ethz.ch) at [ETH Zurich](https://ethz.ch/en.html), advised by [Prof. Onur Mutlu](https://people.inf.ethz.ch/omutlu/).
+Can Firtina is a senior researcher in the [SAFARI Research Group](https://safari.ethz.ch) and a lecturer at [ETH Zurich](https://ethz.ch/en.html).
+He recently defended his PhD thesis in November 2024, advised by [Prof. Onur Mutlu](https://people.inf.ethz.ch/omutlu/).

 His current research interests broadly span bioinformatics and computer architecture topics, including real-time genome analysis, accurate and fast sequence analysis, hardware-software co-design for accelerating bioinformatics workloads, correcting sequencing errors, and developing computational tools for genome editing.
 He is generally interested in developing new algorithms and architectures for bioinformatics applications to enable fast and accurate genome analysis.